uga-libraries/web-download/README.md

 Example for Activists and Advocates collection:
 python C:/user/scripts/download_files.py C:/user/csv "Activist and Advocates"

+Terminal Tips:

+* Drag a file or folder onto the terminal window to make its path appear.
+* Put quotes around any paths that have spaces.
+* Make sure there is a space between each component of the command.
+* Use the up arrow key to see earlier commands you typed, e.g., if you need to fix a typo or run something again.

 ### Testing

 Use the [Testing Instructions](documentation/testing_instructions.md) as a guide for designing tests